-IMPORTANT: Do not fold the glider in the centre, you will bend the plastics, instead pack the wing with a full concertina method from tip to tip before packing into the stuff sac.
+IMPORTANT: Do not fold the glider in the centre, you will bend the plastics, instead pack the wing with a full concertina method from tip to tip.

 Caring Tips

 Careless handling damages many paragliders.
 Here are some things to avoid in order to prolong the life of your aircraft: